dmvj/swift-book/TSPL.docc/LanguageGuide/BasicOperators.md

 > which you use to test whether two object references both refer to the same object instance.
 > For more information, see <doc:ClassesAndStructures#Identity-Operators>.

-Each of the comparison operators returns a `Bool` value to indicate whether or not the statement is true:
+Each of the comparison operators returns a `Bool` value to indicate whether or not the statement is true.

 ```swift
 1 == 1   // true because 1 is equal to 1